 This post had originally been posted at my former blog SF-Tools.

-You need assistance with your Exchange Server setup?
+Do you need assistance with your Exchange Server setup?
 You have questions about your Exchange Server infrastructure and going hybrid?
-You are interested what Exchange Server 2016 has to offer for your environment?
+You are interested in what Exchange Server 2019 has to offer for your environment?

 Contact me at email@example.com